jamie2210/C1_MS2_DCG/README.md

 - Guidance was taken from this tutorial [Useful Prgrammer](https://www.youtube.com/watch?v=7XbsQlwyHYw) to add tab answer function to quiz answer selection.

+- [Stack Overflow](https://stackoverflow.com/questions) was used throughout for hints, tips and tricks.

+- [w3schools](https://www.w3schools.com/jsref/met_win_setinterval.asp) was used for a better undertstanding of set intervals and timers.

 ### Acknowledgements

 I would like to take the opportunity to thank;